vtlanglois/Exercise-02c-Asteroids-and-Enemies/README.md

 		Explosions.add_child(explosion)
 	queue_free()
 ```
-In the Node Panel->Groups, make sure the Enemy is in the "enemy" group.
-Then select the Timer.
+Select the Timer.
 The Timer should be set to Autostart with a Wait Time of 0.6 seconds.
 Add a new Node->Signals->timeout() signal.
 Attach the _on_Timer_timeout() method to the Enemy.gd script.
 That will create a new function at the bottom of your script.
 That function should appear as follows:
 ```
 func _on_Timer_timeout():
 	if Bullets == null: